papadok24/Power-Pages-Jumpstart/docs/day-2/lists-and-views.md

 ### Multi-Table Lists

-Display related data from multiple tables:
+Display related data from multiple tables in views:

-1. Use FetchXML in view with `link-entity`
+1. Use FetchXML in view with `link-entity` to join related tables
-2. Include related table columns
+2. Include related table columns (e.g., `pa911_pet.pa911_name` for pet name in appointments)
-3. Entity List will display joined data
+3. Entity List will display joined data automatically

+Example: In the Appointment view, include `pa911_pet.pa911_name` to show the pet's name directly in the list.

 ### Conditional Display

-Show different lists based on user role:
+Show different lists or content based on user role or data:

 ```liquid
 {% if user.roles contains 'Administrator' %}